jojoenco/BananaPi-M2M/README.md

 Network settings --> WiFi : Available
 Would you like to enable WiFi now?
 <Ok>
+Apply : Save all changes and restart networking

 Scan : Scan and configure SSID

 0: [Unused] Select to configure